CoryParsnipson/indie-engineer/README.md

 Required variables:

+* VITE\_INSTANCE - set this to "dev" or "prod" ("dev" will expose debug functionality.
+Do NOT use this in production)
 * VITE\_API\_SECRET - see [3]
 * VITE\_SENDGRID\_API\_KEY - see [4]
 * VITE\_SENDGRID\_SENDER - set this to your email address (appears in the "from" category of emails)
 * VITE\_SENDGRID\_LIST\_ID - see [6]

+Optional variables:

+* VITE\_SENDGRID\_MAX\_CONTACTS - set this to change amount of people who can go in the sendgrid 'dev' mailing list.
+Defaults to 10.

 ## Set up automated email hook